 Mondays and Wednesdays will be our PE days.
 Ensure you have your sports kits for indoor and outside lessons.

 Tuesday- the very exciting WCIT in which every member of Year Four will be playing either cornet or clarinet.
 (Don't forget to leave a pound coin in your case, clarinet players, in case you need a new reed).
 Every child has been given a log on for the Charanga website.
 Here, Mrs Bayliss and Mr Henton put their music so they can practice at home (complete with backing tracks).
 There are also some very fun games which teach you about your instrument, music theory and the history of music too.
 Well worth a look!

-In Maths we will be looking at addition and subtraction, length and perimeter and multiplication.
+In Maths we will be looking at Fractions and Decimals

 Doing a bit of extra work at home can really help with our work in class.

 Try to read every day at home.
 If your child is good at reading independently, you can ask them for a summary of the plot on the days you don’t hear them read.
 Talk about what you have read and have a competition to guess what might happen next.
 It is fine to work as a team - it can be fun to read a sentence or page each if it is a challenging book that they are desperate to read.